unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 > data than image data.
 Whenever the data is ordered in a (spatial) dimension,
 > and *translation invariant* features are expected to be useful, convolutions
 > can be used.
 Think for example of time series data from an accelerometer,
-> speech recognition, or chemical structures (TODO: add some references).
+> audio data for speech recognition, or 3d structures of chemical compounds.
 >
 {: .callout}